 - The existing new bridleway route through the Abingworth development has finally been ‘dedicated’ as part of the WSCC rights of way network, and is therefore now open to equestrian and cycle traffic;

-- In relation to the bridleway extension on the west side of the B2139, initial clearance of vegetation has been completed and further work is to complete the new section is expected to follow by autumn 2020, followed by dedication of this new route by WSCC.
+- In relation to the bridleway extension on the west side of the B2139, initial clearance of vegetation has been completed and further work is to complete the new section is expected to follow by Easter 2021, followed by dedication of this new route by WSCC.

 The route of the western bridleway extension (dotted green line) and how it relates to the rest of the Abingworth rights-of-way scheme, is shown below.

 The extended bridleway route will provide a new safer place for users to cross the B2139 (using the traffic calming build-out), and for walkers, cyclists and equestrians to travel separated from traffic for most of the length of High Bar Lane.
 It will also involve upgrading the surface of the footpath next to the playground, which will benefit walkers and allow cyclists and equestrians to travel northwards through the Monaghans site, and onwards via the bridleway network, avoiding the dangerous narrow section of the B2139 around the junction to The Street.
 The approved route is shown in more detail below.